abdallah011588/MARKETNA/README.md

 **Admin App:**
 🔗 linke to app github
 https://github.com/abdallah011588/MARKETNA_Admin
-1. **Order and User Management:**
+1. **Category and Product Management:**
-   - Empowers administrators to oversee order processing, manage user accounts, and monitor system analytics.
+   - Empowers administrators to edit and add new categories and products, ensuring a dynamic and up-to-date product catalog.

-2. **Real-time Analytics:**
+2. **Order Processing:**
-   - Utilizes Firebase Messaging for real-time updates on key analytics and system performance.
+   - Provides features for administrators to accept user orders, enhancing control over the order fulfillment process.

 3. **Localization:**
-   - Supports both Arabic and English languages to facilitate administration in diverse settings.
+   - Supports both Arabic and English languages for effective administration.

+4. **Notification System:**
+   - Utilizes Firebase Messaging to notify administrators of new orders and important updates.

 **Backend:**
 1. **Backend Technology:**